Reconfiguring (non-spanning) arborescences: Preliminaries

-A \emph{directed tree} is a directed graph $T$ whose underlying undirected graph forms a tree such that every vertex except for a vertex $r \in V(T)$ has in-degree exactly $1$.
-The unique vertex $r$ of in-degree $0$ is called the \emph{root} of $T$, and $T$ is called an \emph{$r$-directed tree}.
-An arc in a directed tree $T$ is called a \emph{leaf arc} if the out-degree of its head is $0$ in $T$.
-A directed graph consisting of a disjoint union of directed trees is called a \emph{directed forest} or an \emph{$R$-directed forest}, where $R$ is the set of roots of its (weakly) connected components.
-A \emph{directed path} is a directed tree that has at most one leaf arc.
+An \emph{arborescence} $T$ is a directed graph such that its underlying undirected graph forms a tree and every vertex except for a vertex $r \in V(T)$ has in-degree exactly $1$.
+The unique vertex $r$ of in-degree $0$ is called the \emph{root} of $T$, and $T$ is called an \emph{$r$-arborescence}.
+An ($r$-)arborescence $T$ that is a subgraph of $G$ is said to be \emph{spanning} if $V(T) = V(G)$.\footnote{Let us note that the term ``arborescences'' may be used in different meanings, where the definition of ``arborescence'' sometimes requires to be a spanning subgraph.
+In our definition, arborescences are not required to be spanning subgraphs.
+We call arborescences that are spanning subgraphs \emph{spanning arborescences}. } A directed graph consisting of a disjoint union of arborescences is called a \emph{branching} or an \emph{$R$-branching}, where $R$ is the set of roots of its (weakly) connected components.
+An arc in an arborescence $T$ is called a \emph{leaf arc} if the out-degree of its head is $0$ in $T$.
+A \emph{directed path} is an arborescence that has at most one leaf arc.